-According to a study by researchers at Rush University Medical Center, feeding human breast milk to very low birth weight babies — babies who weight less than 3 pounds, 4 ounces at birth — greatly reduces their risk of sepsis and lowers associated neonatal intensive care unit (NICU) costs.
+According to a study by researchers at Rush University Medical Center, feeding human breast milk to very low birth weight babies — babies who weigh less than 3 pounds, 4 ounces at birth — greatly reduces their risk of sepsis and lowers associated neonatal intensive care unit (NICU) costs.

 Sepsis, a bacterial blood infection, is one of the leading causes of infant death, and it can leave babies vulnerable to long-term complications.
 In addition, the disease significantly raises NICU costs due to treatment and longer hospital stays.